castrilloncc/EconMathNote/README.md

 # EconMathNote
-Lecture Note for Mathematics for Economics
+Lecture Note for Mathematics for Economics (Seoul National University 212.214-004 2016 Spring class)

+This note is highly dependent on the main textbook: Simon, C.P. and Blume, L., "Mathematics for Economists", Norton:1994.

 # Notice